 #4 (tie) – Emory University (Atlanta, Georgia)

-Emory University offers three different paths into the Bachelor’s degree nursing programs.
+Emory University offers three different paths to a Bachelor’s degree in the nursing program.

 Bachelor of Science in Nursing

-This first bachelor’s degree program is intended for high school students aiming for a career as a registered nurse.
+This first bachelor’s degree program is intended for high school students aiming for a career as registered nurses.